whmcdaniel/whmcdaniel.github.io/Milestone4.md

       -How would you rate the usability of Zoom?
       -How would you rate the level of engagement of your students during class time in Zoom?
       -How would you rate your overall experience with Zoom?

   Responses: Very dissatisfied, Dissatisfied, Neutral, Satisfied, Very Satisfied.

-  b): The following questions would be asked to control students:
+  b) The following questions would be asked to control students:

       -How do you feel about Zoom?
       -How do you feel about using the chat to talk to the teacher?
       -How confident are you about using Zoom without any help?

   Responses: <img src="https://opiniator.com/wp-content/uploads/2018/10/Emoji1.png" alt="Faces ranging from unpleasant to happy" width="200"/>

-  c): The following questions would be asked to teachers after using the modified Zoom:
+  c) The following questions would be asked to teachers after using the modified Zoom:

       -How would you rate your experience with the chat, in particular the highlighted chat messages?
       -How would you rate your ability to quickly identify important chat messages?